nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate1.rst

 Aggregate 1 - Declarative syntax
 ================================

-This example shows the :class:`~examples.aggregate1.domainmodel.Dog` class that was described in detail when describing the library's declarative syntax for aggregates in the :doc:`tutorial </topics/tutorial>` and :doc:`module docs </topics/modules>`.
+This example shows an aggregate that uses the library's declarative syntax for aggregates, as described in the :doc:`tutorial </topics/tutorial>` and :doc:`module docs </topics/modules>`.

 Domain model
 ------------

 The :class:`~examples.aggregate1.domainmodel.Dog` class in this example uses the library's :ref:`aggregate base class <Aggregate base class>` and the :ref:`event decorator <Event decorator>`